davidcalhoun/tle.js/README.md

 ## Orbit lines (ground track)
 ### getGroundTrackLatLng (current time)
 Returns an array of latitude, longitude pairs for drawing the ground track (satellite path) for three orbits: one past orbit, one current orbit, and one future orbit.
-Orbits start and stop at the international date line (antemeridian) because that's a common problematic area for mapping.
+Orbits start and stop at the international date line (antemeridian) because values passing over that line is commonly problematic in mapping.

 ```js
 const threeOrbitsArr = tle.getGroundTrackLatLng(tleStr);